sesav/invoice-generator/README.md

    0.9

 DESCRIPTION:
-   This is a simple tool for generating invoices in automatic mode.
-There is no need to fill out anything every month.
-You do it once and that's it.
+   This is a simple tool for automatically generating invoices.
+No need to fill anything out every month, you set it up once, and that's it.

 COMMANDS:
-   generate, g  Generate a new invoice based on invoice-generator.toml information and current date.
+   generate, g  Generate a new invoice based on the information in invoice-generator.toml and the current date.
-                Alternatively, you can pass the date (month.year) of the desired service period as anargument like this: invoice-generator g 10.2023 help, h      Shows a list of commands or help for one command
+                Alternatively, you can provide the date (month.year) for the desired service period as an argument, like this: invoice-generator g 10.2023

+   help, h      Show a list of commands or help for a specific command.

 GLOBAL OPTIONS:
    --help, -h     show help